 About Dr. Emami

-- Computational, performance-based design regarding the structure and daylighting disciplines
+- Computational, performance-based design regarding structure, material, and daylighting performance.

 Emami is a designer at various scales: she designs research, computational workflows, curriculum plans, products, and buildings.
-Followed by several years of practice as an architect in Iran at Zhair Firm, she has conducted research both in academia and industry.
-She has worked at Autodesk Inc., where she collaborated on a research project for developing a pioneering software platform named Project Quantum that aims to facilitate interoperability towards better connecting design, engineering, and fabrication.
+Followed by several years of practice as an architect in Iran at Zhair Firm, she has conducted research not only in academia, but also in industry.
+She has worked at Autodesk Inc. where she collaborated on a research project for developing a pioneering software platform named Project Quantum that aims to facilitate interoperability towards better connecting design, engineering, and fabrication.

-Emami is the recipient of numerous awards for her research and teaching activities, namely the Tiger Athletic Foundation Undergraduate Teaching Award at LSU in 2020, Barbour Scholarship, and the Helen Wu Award at the University of Michigan, and the first runner-up award in DIVA Day competition in 2014 among other honors.
+Emami is the recipient of numerous awards for her research and teaching activities, namely Levenick iSEE Teaching Sustainability Fellowship at University of Illinois, the Tiger Athletic Foundation Undergraduate Teaching Award at LSU, Barbour Scholarship, and the Helen Wu Award at the University at the Michigan, and the first runner-up award in DIVA Day competition among other honors.

 - Ph.D., Architecture, University of Michigan (2018)